 2. Miami River Scene

-This hotel is at the heart of the Miami river scene and provides weekly BBQs, outdoor music concerts, morning yoga classes, and authentic Latin food.
+If you're looking for a day or two of tranquility in bustling Miami, we recommend staying at Selina Hotel Miami River.
+This hotel is at the heart of the Miami River scene and provides weekly BBQs, outdoor music concerts, morning yoga classes, and authentic Latin food.

-If that doesn't satisfy you, you can grab a healthy breakfast and stroll from downtown Miami to Biscayne Bay which will take you through a scenic trail between the Miami River and residential condos.
+If that doesn't satisfy you, you can grab a healthy breakfast and stroll from downtown Miami to Biscayne Bay, which will take you through a scenic trail between the Miami River and residential condos.

 Enjoy evenings in your private pool or at the cocktail bar.
 This is an opportunity for a tropical retreat just a short walk from downtown Miami.